Where's Wally? fun run

 Last year saw 1,200 people walking, jogging and running 5 or 10 km.
 This year we want it to be even bigger!

 All are welcome, including children aged eight and over (who must be accompanied by an adult).
+The run will begin at 11.00 with registration and costume collection from 10.00.

 We've also something for children who are under eight-years-old this year, with lots of games and activities for them to take part in.